 Transactions over the phone or by mail order can be completed in the Virtual Terminal.
 From any desktop browser, you can log in to the Square account and go to the Virtual Terminal section where you key in a customer’s card and transaction details.

-All of these features have consistently impressed us with its ongoing improvements and excellent value – except for maybe the online store which is not the most flexible ecommerce platform, to be honest.
+All of these features have consistently impressed us with ongoing improvements and excellent value – except for maybe the online store which is honestly not the most flexible ecommerce platform.

 Reports and accounting